 Then there’s the cheese.
 Oh you know we cannot, will not, have an egg casserole without CHEESE.
 Gruyere is the main star here, but you know we couldn’t complete it without a little parmesan too.

 The base of flavor starts by sauteeing yellow onion and shallot in butter.
 The fat from the butter adds richness to the onion, and adding in a shallot brings more depth of flavor, with a slight sweetness.
 Perfection.

-Also sautéed is the garlic, red pepper flakes (if using) and the herbs.
+Also sautéed are the garlic, red pepper flakes (if using), and herbs.
 All the flavors meld together so, so beautifully and will be incorporated throughout the casserole.